Neil-Pelton/Capstone/zGoals.md

 # To-Do
 - make page responsive to window size changes
-    - home
+    - home          DONE
-    - products
+    - products      CHECK IDEAS
+        - on hidden mobile, only display img and title.
+Clicking on title shows pop-up with description and price
-    - responses
+    - responses     DONE
+        - on hidden mobile, only display name and description

 - Change descriptions of designs 9-16 on home page